2022 French legislative election: Second round

-The second round had a higher turnout than that in the 2017 French legislative election but did not match that of the first round in 2020.
-The Ensemble alliance slightly underperforming polls and lost their absolute majority in Parliament, while still winning the most seats.
-NUPES slightly underperformed from polling but still managed to substantially increase their proportion of seats and was to reported to have won 131 seats per the Ministry of the Interior.
-RN substantially overperformed polls to win an unprecedented 89 seats and become the largest parliamentary opposition group due to each component party of NUPES intending to form their own parliamentary group, eclipsing the UDC coalition, which received enough seats to be a kingmaker in the next government but lost seats as expected, and was projected to win 75 seats.
-It was the best performance for the far right in the era of the French Fifth Republic, and the best overall since the late 19th century.
-Several news outlets, such as Agence France-Presse, gave a different result as to the final seat count, with Ensemble on 247, NUPES on 142, and UDC on 64, respectively, per Le Monde.
-This was due to differences as to candidates, particularly in the French overseas constituencies, being classified as members of these alliances or not.
+The second round had a higher turnout than that in the 2017 French legislative election but did not match that of the first round a week earlier.
+The Ensemble alliance slightly underperformed the polls and lost their absolute majority in Parliament, while still winning the most seats.
+NUPES slightly underperformed relative to the polls, but still managed to substantially increase its proportion of seats and was to reported to have won 131 seats by the Ministry of the Interior.

+RN substantially overperformed the polls to win an unprecedented 89 seats and become the largest parliamentary opposition group, because each component party of NUPES intended to form its own separate parliamentary grouping.
+RN thereby eclipsed the UDC coalition, which won enough seats to be a kingmaker in the next government but still lost seats, as expected, and was projected to win 75 seats.
+It was the best performance for the far right in the era of the French Fifth Republic, and their best performance since the late 19th century.
+Several news outlets, such as Agence France-Presse, gave a different result as to the final seat count, with Ensemble on 247, NUPES on 142, and UDC on 64, respectively, according to Le Monde.
+This was due to differences as to whether candidates, particularly in the French overseas constituencies, were classified as members of these alliances or not.

 The elections resulted in a hung parliament, as Ensemble had only a relative majority (a plurality).
 It was the first hung parliament since the establishment of the five-year presidential term after the 2000 French constitutional referendum, as well as the first relative majority only since the 1988 French legislative election.
 The overall results were seen as a disavowal and major blow for Macron, with a risk of political instability and gridlock.
 Finance Minister Bruno Le Maire called the outcome a "democratic shock", and said that if the other blocs did not cooperate, "this would block our capacity to reform and protect the French".
 Prime Minister Borne commented: "The result is a risk for our country in view of the challenges we have to face."
 LR, the leading party of UDC, was thought to be the kingmaker and potentially play a role for Macron to keep his presidential majority; however, Christian Jacob, the president of LR and the leader of UDC, stated that his party would remain in opposition, meaning Macron's party would not remain in control of the legislature.
 Mélenchon called the results "disappointing" and said that NUPES and the French Left should form a united, single parliamentary group to avoid RN from becoming the largest opposition group in Parliament, which was refused by leaders of Europe Ecology – The Greens (EELV), French Communist Party (PCF), and Socialist Party (PS).